Christopher-Peterson/hybrid_methylation/alignment_experiments/README.md

 chmod +x alignment_experiments/scripts/*
 ```

+If you’re replicating this, you can now skip straight to the [full
+alignment](#full-alignment).

 ## Determining Alignment Parameters

 Aligning the WGBS sequencing data will be challenging, and there are a